arashid9-1/Auction-Discount-Index/README.md

 Hence, properties sales can take months to finalise.
 Conversely, the price of a property sold at auction is determined at the fall of the hammer.
 Auction sales proxy the “mark-to-market” price, the value of the property if it was to sell today.
 As a result, the auction market adjusts faster to market conditions than the conventional property market.
 If the logic is sound, relative auction market price movements should lead conventional housing market movements.

-Hence, properties sales can take months to finalise.
-Conversely, The price of a property sold atauction is determined at the fall of the hammer.
-Auction sales proxy the
-“mark-to-market” price, the value of the property if it was to sell today.
-As a result, the auction market adjusts faster to market conditions than the conventional property market.
-If the logic is sound, relative auction market price movements should lead conventional housing market movements.

 ***

 ## The ADI